remotestorage/remotestorage.js/doc/js-api/remotestorage.rst

 ``sync-req-done``
 """""""""""""""""
-   Emitted when a sync request has finished
+   Emitted when a single sync request has finished

 ``sync-done``
 """""""""""""
-   Emitted when a sync cycle has finished
+   Emitted when all tasks of a sync have been completed and a new sync is scheduled

 ``network-offline``
 """""""""""""""""""